-(C) Discount Rate
+C. Discount Rate

 The GTL program is treated as unfunded OPEB plan because the GTL trust covers both actives and retirees and the assets are not segregated for these groups.
 Under GASB 75 (paragraph 155), the discount rate for an unfunded OPEB plan should be based on 20-year tax-exempt AA or higher Municipal Bonds.
-Therefore, a discount rate of 2.74% based on the 20 Year Bond GO Index published by bondbuyer.com is used as of the measurement date of December 31, 2019.
+Therefore, a discount rate of 2.06% based on the 20 Year Bond GO Index published by bondbuyer.com is used as of the measurement date of December 31, 2021.

-(D) Actuarial Assumptions
+D. Actuarial Assumptions

-All actuarial assumptions and methods that determined the total OPEB liability as of December 31, 2019 were based on the results of an actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 75.
+All actuarial assumptions and methods that determined the total OPEB liability as of December 31, 2021 were based on the results of an actuarial experience study for the period January 1, 2017 - December 31, 2020, except where required to be different by GASB 75 reported.

-Valuation Timing: Actuarially determined contribution rates are calculated on a calendar year basis as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.
+Valuation Timing: Actuarially determined contribution rates are calculated on a calendar year basis as of

+December 31, two years prior to the end of the fiscal year in which the contributions are

-Actuarial Cost Method: Entry Age Normal
+Actuarial Cost Method: Entry Age Level Percent of Salary